rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

     >
     >- Don't move the namespaces in the `System` project.
 Moving these namespaces can adversely affect cluster networking.
     >- You cannot move a namespace into a project that already has a [resource quota]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/) configured.
+    >- If you move a namespace from a project that has a quota set to a project with no quota set, the quota is removed from the namespace.

 1. Choose a new project for the new namespace and then click **Move**.
 Alternatively, you can remove the namespace from all projects by selecting **None**.